 Blocking beats tracking when your environment is noisy

 If your day keeps getting hijacked, blocking matters more than analytics.
 Freedom wins because it removes the option.
-You do not need a chart proving you were distracted; you need fewer chances to drift.
+You do not need a chart proving you were distracted; you need fewer chances to drift in the first place.

 Block distracting sites during your first serious work block, then use a timer tied to one task.
 That combination works better than vague goals like 'be more focused today.'

 And keep the rule simple.
-If a focus app asks you to customize ten settings before the first session, it is already stealing attention.
+If a focus app asks you to customize ten settings before the first session, it is already stealing attention you cannot afford to lose.